Meet the Writing Tutors

 Writing Tutor

-Mary is a junior History major with a concentration in Public and Applied History and minors in Classics and Archaeology and Asian and Pacific studies from Sacramento, CA. In addition to being a writing tutor, Mary is a research assistant in the history department.
+Mary is a senior History major with a concentration in Public and Applied History and minors in Classics and Archaeology, Asian and Pacific Studies, and International Relations from Sacramento, CA. In addition to being a writing tutor, Mary is a research assistant in the History department.
 Mary especially loves to assist with research papers, helping students brainstorm sophisticated research questions, aid them through the research process, and guide the development of their discoveries into well-thought-out papers.
-In addition to research papers, Mary enjoys assisting students with other assignments that analyze historical sources, understanding that every source tells a story, but that it can often be difficult to find the words to discuss them.
-Mary specializes in Chicago style.
+Mary specializes in Chicago-style citations.

 Sam Q.